pneumatick/csc-212-review-project/README.md

 text file is in the current working directory for the program.

-The text file must be formatted as each line containing the category name, assignment name, and then the grade of the assignment in that order all separated by a single space.
+The text file must be formatted as each line containing the category name, assignment name, and then the grade of the assignment (amount of points towards your final grade,
+ex: labs are out of 20 points) in that order all separated by a single space.
 The order of the assignments does not matter so long as they follow this format.